-At December 31, 2015, net capital calculated under the SEC rule was \$187.9 million, and exceeded the minimum net capital required under the SEC rule by \$186.9 million.
-The Company anticipates \$70 million of capital contributions from the Parent Company within the next six months to partially fund the acquisition of Simmons, as discussed in Note 4.
+At June 30, 2016, net capital calculated under the SEC rule was \$202.7 million, and exceeded the minimum net capital required under the SEC rule by \$201.6 million.
+The Company anticipates \$15.0 million of dividends to the Parent Company within the next six months.

-The Company's short-term committed credit facility of \$250 million and the Parent Company's senior notes include covenants requiring Piper Jaffray to maintain minimum net capital of \$120 million.
+The Company's committed short-term credit facility of \$250 million and the Parent Company's senior notes include covenants requiring Piper Jaffray to maintain minimum net capital of \$120 million.
 CP Notes issued under CP Series III A include a covenant that requires Piper Jaffray to maintain excess net capital of \$120 million.